On 10 December 2018 a Symposium in Conservation Science was held at the British Museum in London, with support from the Andrew W. Mellon Foundation

 Last chance to reserve a place!
 There are still 10 spaces left for this OATG event next week.

 Join the OATG for a privileged tour of this wonderful exhibition of around 25 pairs of shoes, slippers, sandals, clogs and boots from North Africa, the Middle East, Turkey, Central Asia and South Asia, shown together for the first time, with curator Fahmida Suleman and conservator Barbara Wills.

 Meet at the British Museum at 1.20pm inside the entrance of the John Addis Gallery of the Islamic World (Room 34).
 Tour to begin at 1.30pm.

 OATG members free, non-members £3.
 Coat check available at the museum for £1.50 per item.
 The exhibition is free and continues until 15 May 2016.

-Please RVSP to firstname.lastname@example.org so we have an idea of numbers attending in advance.
+Please RVSP to the OATG events organisers (firstname.lastname@example.org) so that they have an idea of numbers attending in advance.